 “As you probably have guessed by now, Tastyworks is a broker designed for option (and futures) traders.
 Tastyworks is a paradise for option traders.
 It has the best pricing/commissions that exist, near perfect software and features (for option trades).
 You can really notice how the trading platform is built for an option trader, all the features are exactly what an option trader needs.
 Things that once took ages now can be done with a few clicks.
 As the creators are option traders by heart, they also know what an option trader wants and needs.
 The creators use Tastyworks themselves and that is also why the whole platform revolves around the user.
 They built an amazing platform for themselves and anyone like-minded.
 Tastyworks is more or less perfect for an option trader.
 But if you aren’t an options trader and don’t want to use all the features that they offer, Tastyworks is probably not for you.
 Tastyworks is really only for option traders and not for any stock traders or anything else.
 You can trade stocks with them, but the features will be limited.”

 As you see, I really enjoyed the Tastyworks platform already, but in my opinion, it was only really suitable for the options trader and not anyone else.
 Now I feel that this has changed.
 I still don’t think Tastyworks is for a super advanced stock trader that needs tons of crazy advanced features.
-But if you want to trade some stocks based on some charting or similar ‘normal’ analysis, Tastyworks is definitely something to consider.
-The low commissions, upcoming features, amazing customer support and more aren’t only attractive to options or futures traders anymore.
+But if you want to trade some stocks based on some charting or similar ‘normal’ analysis, Tastyworks is definitely a great choice.
+The extremely low commissions, upcoming features, amazing customer support and more aren’t only attractive to options or futures traders anymore.
 Stock traders can definitely benefit from Tastyworks.

 Even though Tastyworks is still relatively new, they are already available in most countries.
 They are constantly updating and improving their platform by adding new features and more.
 In the course of the past few months, Tastyworks has changed and improved a lot.